Kubernetes Multi-Cluster Management — Overview

 The most common use cases of multi-cluster management include service traffic load balancing, development and production isolation, decoupling of data processing and data storage, cross-cloud backup and disaster recovery, flexible allocation of computing resources, low latency access with cross-region services, and vendor lock-in avoidance.

 KubeSphere is developed to address multi-cluster and multi-cloud management challenges and implement the proceeding user scenarios, providing users with a unified control plane to distribute applications and its replicas to multiple clusters from public cloud to on-premises environments.
-KubeSphere also provides rich observability cross multiple clusters including centralized monitoring, logging, events, and auditing logs.
+KubeSphere also provides rich observability across multiple clusters including centralized monitoring, logging, events, and auditing logs.